stevenxchung/OMSCS-Notes/CS 6300 - SDP/Lesson 05 (P2L1) - Requirements Engineering.md

 4. Designers need to know how and where the system will be used
 5. RE is split between needs and what is possible
 6. Successful RE depends on identifying all stakeholders

+## Defining Requirements

+Requirements can be application domain or machine domain:

+**Application domain** is the world in which software will operate and are characterized by:

+- Domain properties
+- Requirements

+**Machine domain** is the domain on which the software will run and are characterized by:

+- Computers
+- Programs

+Lastly, **specifications** are formal descriptions of what the software system should do in order to fulfill requirements in both domains.
+Specifications must take into account:

+1. _Events_ in the real world that the machine can _sense_
+2. _Actions_ in the real world that the machine can _cause_